 Failure to provide timely and complete required documents may result in early termination of the Accelerator Awards project and may preclude the PI from being eligible for any Ohio Third Frontier funding in the future.

 Contact Information

-For more information or questions, please contact the Accelerator Awards by email accelerator-awards@osu.edu.
+For more information or questions, please contact the Accelerator Awards team by email at accelerator-awards@osu.edu.

-Cheryl Turnbull Senior Director, Keenan Center for Entrepreneurship
+Cheryl Turnbull, Senior Director, Keenan Center for Entrepreneurship